twood02/webtemplate/wiki/benchmark/benchmark.md

 # Same load for web application running on different instances benchmark
 We use the previously created four instances each running the same web application for load testing with the same load.
+We set task count to 2, concurrency to 5, ramp up to 10s, and hold for 30s.
 The results are shown below:

 ![alt text](t2_micro.png "t2.micro")
 <div align="center"><i>t2.micro</i> instance reults</div>